Known Symitar issues

 Known issues

-Earlier Episys releases do NOT return error codes.
-Current releases return error codes, but not for all errors and all programs.
-SMA Technologies fully supports the exit codes provided by Symitar.
+Earlier Episys releases do not return error codes from batch programs.
+Current releases return error codes for most programs, but not all.
+SMA Technologies supports all exit codes that Symitar provides.

-Some Symitar programs do not return error status.
+Some Symitar programs do not return an error status

-Some Symitar programs return error codes outside of the normal 1–10 range.
+Some Symitar programs return error codes outside the normal range